19uncleiroh/Termux-i3---Starlike-Mobile-Desktop/README.md

 Press ```y``` + ```Enter``` for when it asks y/N - Press ```N``` + ```Enter``` when it asks for N Default.

-After choosing N four times, you no longer need to monitor the installer.
+After choosing ```N``` <b>6 times</b>, you no longer need to monitor the installer.
 Rest should be fully automated - you can run it in the background.
 All that's left is waiting for the installer to finish.

 # Starting the Desktop